 - Location: 191 Main St, Murphys, CA 95247

-The restaurant itself has two main rooms, one with a bar and a few tables and another large room with just tables.
-We sat on the bar side and it was a cozy atmosphere with a small fireplace and relaxing lighting.
+The restaurant has two main rooms, one with a bar and a few tables and another large room with just tables.
+We sat on the bar side, and it was a cozy atmosphere with a small fireplace and relaxing lighting.

-I looked over the menu and was overwhelmed in a good with how many different options I had.
-First, the reserve beer list had over 300 beers on it and second the food menu had a ton of fun options.
+I looked over the menu and was overwhelmed, in a good way, with how many different options I had.
+First, the reserve beer list had over 300 beers on it, and second, the food menu had a ton of fun options.
 Here is what we settled on.

 House made bread – The bread they bring out before the meal is like a buttery focaccia with lots of garlic and a sprinkling of corn.
-It is a really nice way to start your dinner and it is hard to stop eating.
+It is a nice way to start your dinner, and it is hard to stop eating.

 Nachos – These nachos are baked in the oven and made flat so that every chip has the opportunity to be perfectly treated with toppings.
-It has a nice spice to it with the salsa but the sour cream and Mexican cheese calms it down.
-Honestly, I could have nachos, bread, and drinks and been happy.
+It has a subtle spice to it with the salsa, but the sour cream and Mexican cheese calm it down.
+Honestly, I could have nachos, bread, and drinks and be happy.

-Siracha cheese and rice soup – This was the soup of the night so I wanted to give it a try.
-It was not too spicy and had a really strong savory flavor.
+Siracha cheese and rice soup – This was the soup of the night, so I wanted to give it a try.
+It was not too spicy and had a robust flavor.

-Deconstructed coconut pie – To finish off the meal we got this dessert that had whipped creme, flaky pastry with toasted coconut and caramel, it is light and mind blowing good.
+Deconstructed coconut pie – To finish off the meal, we got this dessert that had whipped creme, flaky pastry with toasted coconut and caramel, it was light and delicious.
 Ask them for a beer pairing recommendation as they had a great one when we went.

-All in all, this is a great spot for a meal in the area.
-If you are into beer then this is a completely no brainer as they have one of the best beer selections of anywhere around.
-Add to that the unique food and you are in for a treat with your time at Alchemy.
+All in all, this is an excellent spot for a meal in the area.
+If you are into beer, then this is a complete no brainer as they have one of the best beer selections of anywhere around.
+Add to that the different food, and you are in for a treat with your time at Alchemy.
 Let me know if you have been and what you thought in the comments.